 Supply chain professionals are constantly thinking about driving efficiency and shortening the time and distance between them and the next leg of the chain, but many invoice and payments professionals have the mentality that as long as they process all the invoices they need to by the end of the day, they’re done.
 In reality, many back-offices often consist of compartmentalized teams that waste a lot of time visiting a myriad of portals, emails, and other locations to reach remittance information.
 This structure create nodes on the supply chain that aren’t necessary.
 Wasted time adds up.
 Centralize your invoices to trim the fat.

 - Be Flexible

 Suppliers know that the supply chain can change: designs can be revised, delivery schedules can be pushed up, storms can cause delays, and supplier demands can diverge from each other.
 Most back offices, however, say that they don’t have the IT resources to process the different kinds of electronic payments requested by their customers.
-When you cannot accept payment from your vendors in the way they want to pay, you’re potentially extending the time it takes for them to send you payment, putting pressure on their back offices and increasing their cost of business.
-Which is bad because in the end.
+When you cannot accept payment from your customers in the way they want to pay, you’re potentially extending the time it takes for them to send you payment, putting pressure on their back offices and increasing their cost of business.

 - Business is about Relationships